* Plan seeks $2.4 billion to begin U.S. base closure process

 personnel compensation must be addressed in order to put the

 Department of Defense's budget on a sustainable path -

-The budget proposal included $88.5 billion for the war in
+The budget includes $88.5 billion for the war in Afghanistan

-Afghanistan and other overseas operations, the same amount as
+and other overseas operations, the same amount as requested last

-requested last year.
-Comptroller Robert Hale said the figure was
+year.
+Comptroller Robert Hale said the figure was a placeholder

-a placeholder and would ultimately be somewhat lower, but still
+and would ultimately be somewhat lower, but still high because

 The Defense Department is in the midst of a long-term budget